Course navigation

 SignalWhat to add

-You corrected Claude on where to put a fileAdd or update the Folder Structure section with the correct path
+You corrected Claude on where to put a fileUpdate the Folder Structure section with the correct path

-Claude used a pattern you do not wantAdd it to the Avoid section with a note on the preferred alternative
+Claude used a pattern you do not wantAdd it to Avoid with the preferred alternative

-You have a new npm script the team uses dailyAdd it to the Commands section so Claude can run it correctly
+You have a new npm script the team uses dailyAdd it to Commands so Claude can run it correctly

-A new convention was agreed on in a code reviewAdd it to the Conventions section so Claude follows it from now on
+A new convention was agreed in a code reviewAdd it to Conventions so Claude follows it from now on

 Commit CLAUDE.md to git.
 Every team member and CI pipeline that uses Claude Code in this repo will benefit from it automatically.